PDennise/mood_tracker/README.md

     - Deployed to Heroku
     - Ran program in the Heroku terminal
     - Verified that mood input, notes, and history display work as expected

-5. Bug fix summary
+5. Bug fix summary:
-Corrected spelling of anxius → anxious
+    - Corrected spelling of anxius → anxious
-Replaced quit() with exit_program() for safer exit Reversed mood history display for new entries at the top Fixed minor PEP8 issues and formatting
+    - Replaced quit() with exit_program() for safer exit
+    - Reversed mood history display for new entries at the top
+    - Fixed minor PEP8 issues and formatting

 6. Screenshots
-Screenshots of valid and invalid inputs can be found in the images/ folder:
+    - Screenshots of valid and invalid inputs can be found in the images/ folder:

 **Validator Testing**